epaell/MECB/MECB_IDE/README.md

 ![MECB IDE Board](https://github.com/epaell/MECB/blob/main/MECB_IDE/MECB_PPIDE.jpg)

 I have confirmed that v1.0 of the board works using the 44-pin IDE connector.
-Note that Pin 20 of the 44 pin IDE header should be removed as it acts as a guide for devices that plug directly into it:
+Note that Pin 20 of the 40 pin IDE header and the 44 pin IDE header should be removed as they act as a guide for devices/cables that plug directly into it:

 ![MECB IDE Board Key pin removed](https://github.com/epaell/MECB/blob/main/MECB_IDE/MECB_PPIDE_KEY.jpg)

-NOTE: I have not yet been able to test the 40-pin IDE interface (I need to get some more hardware to test this).